dkcampbell/vap/README.md

 Here's a few features of VAP:

-* Automatically set the makeprg variable to use the Makefile located in the projects out-of-source build.
+* Automatically set the `makeprg` variable to use the Makefile located in the project's out-of-source build.
 * Configure YouCompleteMe to use a CMake generated code completion database.
 * Easily support multiple build targets with CMake.
-* Simplifies use of non default compilers
+* Simplifies use of non-default compilers
 * Convenience commands for running and debugging executables
-* Integration with vim-dispatch plugin for asynchronous task
+* Integration with vim-dispatch plugin for performing asynchronous task

 This is release 0.5 of VAP, code name: "Good enough"